deckarts/next-level-vim/md/next-level-vim.md

 \z= (spelling suggestions)

-Splitting the terminal window
+tabs and splits

 Ctrl-w (window commands)

 After your tutoring, the next thing to learn about is marks.
 Marks allow you to associate a cursor's position with a letter key for recall while editing a file.
 Set your marks with 'm' plus a letter key and then recall the position with a back tick (or single quote mark) and that key.

 Save a position to the letter 'a' typing 'ma' in Normal mode and type '\`a' in Normal mode to jump back to that position from somewhere else, including from a file elsewhere in your project when using capital letter marks.
 In order for mark navigation between files to work there can only be one mark of a particular capital letter at a time.
 List a file's marks with the :marks Ex Command anytime.

-## On your marks, get ctags
+## Marks and ctags

 For similar jumping power throughout your project, [ctags](http://ctags.sourceforge.net) are superbly integrated with Vim.
 Navigate Vim's :help file links with your cursor in position on a link and Ctrl-] to jump to the link's target.
 In order to generate original ctags for yourself (and make them available within Vim), you will need to install the ctags utility with your operating system package manager (homebrew, apt, or yum etc.).